Acuao/base64-advanced-cli/readme.md

 Find all releases on npm : https://www.npmjs.com/package/base64-advanced-cli

 ##  :warning: Note
-This library is still under development some changes may occur, great features incoming :muscle:
+This library is still under development some changes may occur, great features incoming :muscle:.

+Any improvement ideas are welcome, feel free to create issues for evolutions/bugs on the repository of the project.